open-feature/flagd/README.md

 {"value":"val1","reason":"DEFAULT","variant":"key1"}
 ```

-Updates to the underlying flag store (i.e. JSON file) are reflected by flagd in realtime.
+Updates to the underlying flag store (e.g. JSON file) are reflected by flagd in realtime.
 No restarts required.

 flagd also supports booleans, integers, floats and objects.
 Read more on the [evaluation examples page](docs/usage/evaluation_examples.md)